New 2021 Range Rover: design, specification and spy shots

 Design and technology

-Our exclusive images (below) preview what the electric Range Rover could look like without its camouflage.
+Our exclusive images (above) preview what the electric Range Rover could look like without its camouflage.
 At the front, the styling follows the trend of most electric cars with a smaller grille and fewer air intakes for cooling.

 Meanwhile at the rear, the tail-light signature has evolved from a prominent, rectangular block into a thinner, horizontal design that straddles the rear pillar and tailgate.
 Naturally, there are no exhaust pipes, making the overall design less cluttered than before.